two-frontiers-project/2FP_MAGUS/README.md

 | **akmer100b**  | Calculates k-mer frequencies and distances for genome comparisons.                                           |
 | **bestmag2** | Selects the "best" MAGs based on quality metrics and coverage information.                          |
 | **spamw2**     | Clusters genomes based on pairwise jaccard distances.                                                        |

-## Deployment

-You'll notice MAGUS is designed to not be run in a single click (we have no end-to-end implmentation) -- this is intentional, as not all users will need to run it fully, and the co-assembly steps are extraordinarily memory intensive.

-Additionally, we parameterize the different functions based on config files (located by default in the config directory).
-These provide paths to the sequencing files you want to process, as well as the raw database locations (this is to avoid muddying up your paths and prevent having to manually specify database locations in each steps).

-So, before running MAGUS **be sure that you update the raw_config and db_locs config files with the appopropriate paths to raw data and databases on your system.**